Romania Reflections: Five Lessons from My Workaway Experience

-So, where did I go?
-Romania – a beautiful country in Eastern Europe that probably isn’t at the top of your travel bucket list.
+Romania, a beautiful country in Eastern Europe that probably isn’t at the top of your travel bucket list.
 And truth be told, it wasn’t on mine either until my partner Mikey pitched me on the idea and planned the entire trip himself (@TravelWithMikey).
 What followed was an incredible experience that reshaped how I think about travel, work, and communication.

 Romania Recap

-Timișoara – nicknamed “Little Vienna” and named the 2023 European Capital of Culture, with a vibrant arts scene and café culture ideal for remote work.
+Timisoara – nicknamed “Little Vienna” and named the 2023 European Capital of Culture, with a vibrant arts scene and café culture ideal for remote work.

-Sibiu and Brașov – charming Transylvanian cities gaining international attention through media coverage from The New York Times, Forbes, and National Geographic.
+Sibiu and Brașov – two charming Transylvanian cities gaining international attention through media coverage from The New York Times, Forbes, and National Geographic.

 Carpathian Mountains – winding drives along the Transfăgărășan Highway, hikes to jagged cliffs and alpine lakes, and Europe’s highest concentration of brown bears.

-Bucharest – “Little Paris,” where rich history collides with modern life, and home base for the final week, working remotely from the historic Marmorosch Hotel.
+Bucharest – “Little Paris,” where rich history collides with modern life, and my home base for the final week, working remotely from the historic Marmorosch Hotel.

-Five Takeaways from Working Away in Romania
+Five Takeaways from Workaway in Romania

 1. Nonverbal Communication Comes First